Successful Political Yard Sign

 Sheila Maas

-PoliticalLawnSigns – Henry Ford said you can have any color Model T as long as it is black.
-A while back a survey by the University of Florida claimed that a yellow background with black lettering was the best color combination for a sign for attracting attention.
-In the packaging industry “red” is the favored attention getting color down the supermarket aisle.
+PoliticalLawnSigns – Yard Sign Design Color Tips often spark debate.
+Henry Ford said you can have any color Model T as long as it is black.
+A while back, a University of Florida survey claimed that a yellow background with black lettering was the most effective for attracting attention.
+In the packaging industry, red is the favored attention-getting color down the supermarket aisle.
 So there you have it!
 The experts agree to disagree.

 So what color is best for your Political Campaign Yard Sign?
 Answer: Take your pick as to what suits ‘You’ best.
 Obviously, avoiding picking your opponent’s colors, here are some other helpful Yard Sign Design Color Tips as to what not to do.